terryluciano/quetzil/README.md

 npm install
 ```

-Side note: if you're postgres user requires a password you will need to update the `drizzle-kit` config in the `server/drizzle.config.ts` file.
+Side note: you might need to change the change the uri for postgres depanding on your postgres connection info.
+For this you will need to update the `drizzle-kit` config in the `server/drizzle.config.ts` file.

 ```ts
     dbCredentials: {